EVOL-food/Regular-Meal-CMS/README.md

 3. Make a celery task for the Order model, which will indicate the order status "Completed" after the subscription expires.
 4. Make OAuth 2.0 better.
 5. Make JWT Authentication better.
 6. Meke REST API search for menus by: menu name (strict), names of dishes in the menu (non-strict, that is, contains).
+7. Create docker image and docker setup instructions.
 ##### Frontend:
 1. Create the ready-to-use restaurant website.